Showing posts with label Resurrection. Show all posts

 Here is the point.
 The central truth of Christianity is not the cross, but the resurrection.

 Just as the covenant established at Sinai gave meaning and significance to everything which happened before it, the resurrection gives meaning to everything Jesus did before his death.
-All the teachings and miracles find there meaning not Jesus' death, but his resurrection.
+All the teachings and miracles find their meaning not Jesus' death, but his resurrection.

 The Resurrection of Jesus is what gives meaning and hope to Christianity.